 - As ever, on Sunday night, the messages will be attached to a firework and sent out into the universe.

-- For crew and artists we will also be offering other spaces for grief, backstage – however naturally, crew, artists and absolutely anybody are welcome at The Love Shrine also.
+- For crew and artists, we also offer other spaces for grief, backstage – however naturally, crew, artists and absolutely anybody are welcome at The Love Shrine also.

 - We encourage people not to bring unnecessary valuables or cash to the site.